Mo-Ashraf-Elsayed/Weather-app/README.md

 ---

-## APIs Used:
+## API Used:
-- The weather data is fetched using an external API from (weather api) website to get real-time weather information for the selected city.
-- The location of the user using an external API from (OpenCage) website to get the city of the user from latitude and longitude
+- The weather data is fetched using an external API from (weather api) website to get real-time weather information for the location of the user or the city which the user will search for it in input search.

 ---